Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Conclusion

 \section{Conclusion}

-We develop VelocityGAN, a data-driven method, to solve the acoustic- and elastic-waveform inversion problem.
+We develop a data-driven method and we call it ``VelocityGAN,'' to solve the seismic full-waveform inversion problem.
 We design a modified encoder-decoder structure as the core block of image-to-image target.
-Based on the encoder-decoder structure, conditional adversarial training strategy with improved loss function are applied to further boost the reconstrution of velocity images.
-Compare with physics-driven methods, VelocityGAN is a more promising tool for subsurface velocity estimation, because it can alleviate the local minima and expensive computational cost issues.
-We provide extensive experiments to demonstrate the effectiveness and efficiency of our VelocityGAN from various aspects.
+Based on the encoder-decoder structure, conditional adversarial training strategy with improved loss function are applied to further boost the reconstruction of velocity images.
+Compared with physics-driven methods, VelocityGAN is a more promising tool for subsurface velocity estimation, because it can alleviate the local minima and expensive computational cost issues.
+We conduct quantitative and qualitative experiments to demonstrate the effectiveness and efficiency of our VelocityGAN from various aspects.
 The results substantiate that our model outperforms both the physics-driven methods and the selected deep learning baselines.
+Furthermore, we also provide extensive experiments to discuss the generalization effectiveness of VelocityGAN.
+According to the results, we conclude that VelocityGAN has the basic generalization ability and can be improved by transfer learning strategy.